gsvolt/learning-resources/README.md

 # learning-resources

-> This is an attempt to collect learning resources on the web
+> This is an attempt to collect learning resources on the web.
 > Message, email me additions or even better, submit a PR and I'll merge edits in ;)

 - [mooc.fi](http://mooc.fi/english.html)